modxorg/Docs/en/getting-started/installation/standard.md

 Some other special cases:

-### WAMPServer 2.0i

-Please see this article: [Problems with WAMPServer 2.0i](_legacy/getting-started/problems-with-wampserver-2.0i "Problems with WAMPServer 2.0i")

 ### MAMP on MacOSX

 MAMP (including latest 1.8.4) works fine with MODX Revolution, with one exception.
 You cannot use eAccelerator as the caching system, as the drivers compiled with MAMP are faulty with regards to PDO and will cause Apache kernel errors.
 Select the 'xCache' caching drivers to remedy this.

-### Debian

-Debian uses outdated MySQL drivers for its PHP build that will need to be updated; please see the [MODX Revolution on Debian](_legacy/getting-started/modx-revolution-on-debian "MODX Revolution on Debian") article for more information.

 ### Vista and XAMPP